 The most efficient way to apply paint to a metal surface is by powder coating, which we also use at Griffing for front door handles and other stainless steel hardware.
-Powder coating has many advantages, is best suited for door handles and achieves the highest quality if applied as a fine structure*.
-The following article explains the advantages, the coating process in the paint shop and the list of colours.
+Powder coating has many advantages, is best suited for door handles and achieves the highest quality if applied as a fine structure (in the case of Qualicoat 2 quality paints, which are used for our door handles, levers and other hardware).

 - Powder coating is the electrostatic application of paint to metal in the form of a coloured powder consisting of resin particles and a colour pigment.

 - The powder coating process: placing handles on suitable holders, passivation to achieve the best substrate and corrosion resistance, drying, automatic or manual powder coating with spray guns, curing, cooling and packaging.